Configuring breaking changes

 Relaxed mode for deprecation workflows

-When you’re deprecating endpoints, removing them isn’t really breaking, your consumers have been warned.
+When we’re deprecating endpoints, removing them isn’t really breaking — our consumers have been warned.
 This config makes operation and path removals non-breaking:

 # changes-rules.yaml - Relaxed rules for deprecation workflows